Poornima-J/WeboramaPratice/README.md

-Consists of codes done as part of pratice.
+Consists of codes done as part of practice.